Description

 Risk and Exploitability

 The flaw carries a high risk due to the absence of effective mitigations beyond the patched module.
-EPSS data is not available, and the vulnerability is not yet listed in CISA KEV, but the capability to run arbitrary code gives the attacker full control over the host.
+The CVSS score of 7.3 indicates a high severity.
+EPSS score of <1% indicates a very low but non‑zero exploitation probability, and the vulnerability is not yet listed in CISA KEV, but the capability to run arbitrary code gives the attacker full control over the host.
 Likely attack vectors involve a Perl script that processes user input and passes it to IO::Compress; if an attacker can influence the output glob, they can execute any Perl code.
 The severity can be expected to be high, and the vulnerability is practical for exploitation in environments where untrusted input reaches IO::Compress.

 Remediation